V-Sekai/manuals/docs/decisions/20210528-trial-install-of-gravity-for-kubernetes.md

 ## Describe the proposed option and how it helps to overcome the problem or limitation

-Teleport claims to be a easy to prepare system for preinstalled and airgapped Kubernetes systems.
+Gravity claims to be a easy to prepare system for preinstalled and airgapped Kubernetes systems.

 ## Describe how your proposal will work, with code, pseudo-code, mock-ups, and/or diagrams